 Pappy Millar: How Did Elohim City’s Founder Die?

-With Showtime’s ‘Waco: The Aftermath‘ living up to its title in every way conceivable, we get a true insight into the horrific events to have transpired following the catastrophic 1993 Waco siege.
+With Showtime’s ‘Waco: The Aftermath‘ living up to its title in every way conceivable, we get a true insight into the horrific events that have transpired following the catastrophic 1993 Waco siege.
 In other words, this Drew Dowdle and John Dowdle-directed sequel to Paramount’s ‘Waco’ (2018) explores everything from the 1994 Branch Davidians’ trial to the 1995 Oklahoma City Bombing.
 Amongst those to thus carefully feature in this narrative is none other than Elohim City leader Pappy Millar — so now, if you simply wish to learn more about him, we’ve got the details for you.

 Who Was Pappy Millar?